connexcs/docs/docs/customer-portal/cp-cli.md

 + **Forced**: When choosing Forced, if there is no match present, the CLI listed is used to replace the CLI being sent on a call.
 For example, if the CLI is set to 111111111111, that is what will be sent on any outbound calls, regardless of what is provisioned on your endpoint.
 + **Whitelist**: Setting to Whitelist will allow a call if there are no specific matches.

+!!! tip "Adding CLIs"
+    If you are interested in adding CLIs from the Customer Portal, please contact support to have "Approved CLIs Only" enabled.
+Any CLI you add will need to be approved before it will be functional here.